 When: Friday, June 20, 2014, 10am to 9.30pm, Saturday 11am to 11pm, Sunday 11am-to 2.45 pm

 Damage: 150 SEK for adults and 60 for children (includes entrance to Skansen)

 Look below for a taster of what you can expect:

-Traditional Midsummer celebrations with dancing, games and live traditional Swedish music.
-Fika will be sold on site, but why not bring a picnic basket of your own?
+Traditional Midsummer celebrations with dancing, games and fun for the kids.
+Fika, hot dog and popcorn will be sold on site, but why not bring a picnic basket of your own?